bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 ### Dynamic routerLink Segments

 The following is an example of a path being built from different pieces of data.
-In reusable components we'll often want to dynamically create paths based on a piece of data's unique property values.
+In reusable components we’ll often want to dynamically create paths based on a piece of data’s unique property values.

 @sourceref ./dynamic-path.html
 @codepen